The Core Principles of UX Design: Crafting Digital Experiences That Truly Connect

 • Cultural awareness: Emotions differ by context, so consider how design elements resonate in different regions.

 When experiences connect emotionally, users don’t just interact—they form relationships.
+Explore how color in web design and visual storytelling shape emotional connections.

 9. Evolve Through Testing and Iteration